Wow, I can’t believe I have actually reached the milestone of authoring 40 Pluralsight courses

 Get Up and CODE

-And here is the link to the latest Get Up and CODE episode, where Iris and I interview John Papa about fitness.
-You can also listen to it below.
+And here is the latest Get Up and CODE episode, where Iris and I interview John Papa about fitness.

 The recent free courses from Pluralsight on teaching kids to program really got me thinking about this subject.